SoundForgePro Official 15-day trial

 Audio Device Setup: ASIO Driver and Input Configuration

 Before recording anything, set up the audio device correctly in Sound Forge Pro.
-The driver choice affects latency during monitoring — the gap between speaking and hearing yourself in your headphones — which matters for VO because performers need to monitor naturally without delay.
+The driver choice affects latency during monitoring (the gap between speaking and hearing yourself in your headphones), and that matters for VO because performers need to monitor naturally without delay.

 Recording Levels: Where to Set Your Gain

-That range gives processing headroom — the EQ, compression, and de-esser you apply later need room to work without clipping the output.
-A recording peaking at -3 dBFS has almost no headroom; adding 2 dB of presence boost in the EQ clips the output before you can do anything else.
+That range gives processing headroom: the EQ, compression, and de-esser you apply later need room to work without clipping the output.
+A recording peaking at -3 dBFS has almost none left; adding 2 dB of presence boost in the EQ clips the output before you can do anything else.
 A recording peaking at -8 dBFS has room for all of that plus normalization at the end.

-Set the gain on your audio interface hardware, not in software.
-Sound Forge's input meter shows what's arriving, but the gain control should be the interface's physical gain knob before the signal reaches the software.
+Set the gain on your audio interface hardware rather than in software.
+Sound Forge's input meter shows what's arriving, but the control that matters is the interface's physical gain knob before the signal reaches the software.
 Turn it up until loud passages peak around -6 dBFS in Sound Forge's recording meters, then back off a notch.
-Check for clipping — flat-topped peaks in the meter or red indicators — and reduce gain until they disappear.
+Check for clipping (flat-topped peaks in the meter or red indicators) and reduce gain until it disappears.

 The Record Dialog: Key Settings for Voice-Over